-Multiple payment methods, including PayPal, 2CheckOut, Authorize.net, Realex Payments, eMatters, MoneyBookers, First Data (Linkpoint/YourPay), eWay, Ogone, Bank Wire, Manual/Custom payment method, etc. give your users the ability to choose how they would like to pay and process their payments without any fuss at all.
-In just a few minutes with a few clicks, your users will be back at your site with a completed order
+Multiple payment methods, including PayPal, 2Checkout, Authorize.net, Realex Payments, eMatters, MoneyBookers, First Data (Linkpoint/YourPay), eWAY, Ogone, Bank Wire, Manual/Custom payment method, and many others give your users the ability to choose how they would like to pay and process their payments without any fuss at all.
+In just a few minutes with a few clicks, your users will be back on your website with a completed order.

 - Linux and Apache server (recommended)